-I am a silversmith, jeweller, researcher, and educator.
-Emeritus Professor of ecological metal design at Duncan of Jordanstone College of Art & Design part of the University of Dundee in Scotland.
+I am a jeweller, silversmith, researcher, and Professor Emerita at Duncan of Jordanstone College of Art & Design part of the University of Dundee in Scotland.

 I have always found the edges of things intriguing, they can be the limit of an object or a physical or conceptual place.
 I grew up in a peripheral housing estate in Dundee, and my research can best be described as existing at the edge of the jewellery & metal design discipline where it intersects with others for example the sciences.
 Much of my work has involved collaborating with others in Biology, Psychology, Anthropology and most recently Chemistry.
 Like an alchemist I am interested in creating things with some mystery.
 I love the quote from Anthropologist Tim Ingold who says “… the alchemist is interested in materials and what they can do - not what they are!”
 In silver too, I like to play with the edges of my vessels.
-I often take inspiration from beaches which is the land along the edge of the sea.
+I take inspiration from seaweed and the shoreline.
 In Dundee the river Tay is frequently in view and a major influence on the city and my practice.

 My jewellery & metal design has won awards from the British European Designers Group, The Audi Foundation and the Scottish Arts Council.
 I have also taught working with wax and metal casting at the Penland School of Craft in North Carolina, USA.